dolmades/dolmades-cli/README.md

 ```
 ./dolmades debug edna_harvey_the_breakout:en.dolmade

-# set windows version to WinXP
+# THIS IS THE REQUIRED FIX: set windows version to WinXP
 winetricks winxp

 # rerun installer and ensure that it works now